 The historic and current case to retain a focused clinical nursing identity within an academic context is explicit; however there is tension between the need for excellence in teaching and research, and obligation to maintain a credible clinical identity.
 Nursing is politically and vocationally advanced but, arguably, weaker academically.
-Considered an ‘old vocation’ but a ‘young discipline’, nursing lacks the traditional background found in established academic communities.
-Nurses still find it difficult to ‘let go’ of the past and new academics will often try to re-create a clinical role because they lack confidence in their ability to fulfil an academic one.
+Considered an 'old vocation' but a 'young discipline', nursing lacks the traditional background found in established academic communities.
+Nurses still find it difficult to 'let go' of the past and new academics will often try to re-create a clinical role because they lack confidence in their ability to fulfil an academic one.
+Moving forward, the new graduate nursing programmes and the growing number of hybrid or 'pracademic' roles spanning education and practice will, through the co-creation of knowledge, challenge discipline boundaries and produce a new generation of leaders for the profession. © 2013 © 2013 Taylor & Francis.

 - professional identity